 This might be because of new or expanding duties, or a decline in capability arising from age or domestic circumstances.

 No redundancy payment is payable but an unreduced pension is paid immediately.
-This option is available to members of the 1995/2008 sections and the 2015 scheme.
+This option is available to members with 1995/2008 section accrual as well as 2015 scheme accrual.

 - You can accept the redundancy payment and simply continue in pensionable service in your ongoing NHS post and in any subsequent post undertaken.

-- If you are contributing to the 1995 section and you are made redundant between age 50 and 55 it will only be possible to access your benefits from all of your posts.
-It will not be possible to access benefits solely from the redundant post.
+- If you have accrued benefits in the 1995 section and you are made redundant between age 50 and 55 it will only be possible to access your benefits from all of your posts but only in relation to the accrued 1995 section benefits.
+It will not be possible to access benefits solely from the redundant post and it will not be possible to access any 2015 scheme accrual.

 - If you are over the age of 55, you can use your redundancy payment to enable an unreduced pension to be payable only in respect of the redundant post.
 You can then continue in NHS pensionable service in the ongoing post and in any subsequent NHS post undertaken.